nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/data-routing.md

 There are a two special channels that are automatically created when Sync Gateway starts:

-- The public channel, written as `!` in the sync function.
+- The **public channel**, written as `!` in the sync function.
 Documents added to this channel are visible to any user (i.e all users are automatically granted access to the `!` channel).
 This channel can be used as a public distribution channel.
-- The all docs channel, written as `*` in the sync function.
+- The **star** channel, written as `*` in the sync function.
 All documents are added to this channel.
 So any user that is granted access to the `*` channel can access all the documents in the database.
-A user can be given access to the all docs channel through the sync function or in the [configuration file](../config-properties/index.html#foo_user).
-Note that Sync Gateway automatically assigns documents to the all docs channel.
+A user can be given access to the **star** channel through the sync function or in the [configuration file](../config-properties/index.html#foo_user).
+	- **Note 1:** Sync Gateway automatically assigns documents to the all docs channel.
 Explicitly assigning a document to it in the Sync Function (i.e `channel('*')`) will result in unexpected behavior such as receiving the document twice on the client side.
+	- **Note 2:** The **star** channel doesn't mean that the user is granted access to all channels.
+It is only being granted access to 1 channel which contains **all documents**.
+This distinction is important when using the [requireAccess()](../sync-function-api-guide/index.html#requireaccesschannels) Sync Function method.

 The following Sync Function maps the document to the public channel if it contains an `isPublic` property set to true and grants users with the 'admin' role access to the all docs channel.